fb55/readabilitySAX/readme.md

 The benchmark was done using `tests/benchmark.js` on a MacBook (late 2010) and is probably far from perfect.

 Performance is the main goal of this project.
-The current speed should be good enough to run readabilitySAX on a singe-threaded web server.
+The current speed should be good enough to run readabilitySAX on a singe-threaded web server with an average number of requests.
 That's an accomplishment!

 ##Settings
 These are the options that one may pass to the Readability object: